 The discussion topics are provided to volunteers by our knowledgeable teachers additionally volunteers can discuss cultural norms where they are from and ask the students what life is like in Morocco.

-The apartment has all necessary amenities including a common room for the volunteers as well as a terrace.
-For volunteers who stay longer periods of time, the option to explore surrounding cities is always available.
+The apartment has all the necessary amenities including a common room for the volunteers as well as a terrace.
+For volunteers who stay longer periods, the option to explore surrounding cities is always available.

 Volunteers are responsible to secure their travel plans and when they arrive at the international airport in Casablanca or Fes and then someone can meet them and show them to the apartment/school.

 Teach in Morocco: What else?